-Figure 2: Scaling plot of available data for spherical drop coalescence, comparing experimental data (symbols) and numerical calculations replotted from Sprittles & Shikhmurzaev (2014b) (solid lines), taking $\eta{\rm air} = 0.018$ mPa s (corresponding to $\lambda = 2.2 \cdot 10^4$ Oh for the water-glyercol mixtures considered here).
-Data are scaled using the crossover scales $r_c = ROh$ and $t_c = \tau_vOh$ , which dictate the crossover from viscous $(t \ll t_c)$ to inertial dynamics $(t \gg t_c)$ .
-All data are for water-glycerol drops in the presence of air.
+Scaling plot of available data for spherical drop coalescence, comparing experimental data (symbols) and numerical calculations replotted from Sprittles & Shikhmurzaev (2014b) (solid lines), taking $\eta{air} = 0.018$ mPa·s (corresponding to $\lambda = 2.2 \times 10^4$ Oh for the water- glycerol mixtures considered here).
+Data are scaled using the crossover scales $r_c = R$ Oh and $t_c = \tau_v$ Oh, which dictate the crossover from viscous ($t \ll t_c$) to inertial dynamics ($t \gg t_c$).
+All experimental data are for water-glycerol drops in the presence of air.
 Circles/triangle are from Paulsen (2013) for electrical/optical and squares are from Thoroddsen et al. (2005b).
-These data sets were chosen as they use electrical triggers to define accurately the initial contact time.
-Data from Paulsen (2013) was chosen either (i) as optical and electrical data was available or (ii) to fill in empty regions of the plot.
-Dashed line represents the empirical crossover function (2) that interpolates between the viscous and inertial regimes.
-The spread in the experimental data for $r_0$ is up to a factor of 3.
-Inset: Experimentally recorded neck shapes (symbols) for two different viscosities in air at Oh = 370 and Oh = 0.62 from Paulsen (2013), compared to numerical simulations at $Oh = \infty$ (Stokes) and Oh = 1, respectively.
+These datasets were chosen as they use electrical triggers to define accurately the initial contact time.
+Data from Paulsen (2013) were chosen either as optical and electrical data were available or to fill in empty regions of the plot.
+The dashed line represents the empirical crossover function (Equation 2) that interpolates between the viscous and inertial regimes.
+The spread in the experimental data for r_0 is up to a factor of 3.
+(Inset) Experimentally recorded neck shapes (symbols) for two different viscosities in air at Oh = 370 and Oh = 0.62 from Paulsen (2013), compared to numerical simulations at Oh = ∞ (Stokes) and Oh = 1, respectively.
 The numerical profiles from Sprittles & Shikhmurzaev (2014b) have been selected for the minimum radius to match at the earliest instance.